-- 2) Assess the effectiveness of existing measures, identifyingidentify modifications to those measures, and evaluate new measures to overcome market, statutory, and regulatory barriers inhibiting achievement of the objectives. - 3) Identify actions to reduce adverse air quality impacts and support economic and workforce development in cement neighboring communities. - 4) Include provisions to minimize and mitigate address potential leakage and account for embedded emissions of GHGs in imported cement similar to those for cement produced in-state, such as through a border carbon adjustment mechanism. - 5) Coordinate and consult with state agencies and other stakeholders (industrial facilities, utilities, manufacturers, communities located close to industrial facilities). - 6) Prioritize actions that leverage state and federal incentives to decrease costs of reducing GHG emissions of concrete. - 7) Evaluate measures to support market demand and incentives to encourage the production and use of low-GHG cement.
+- 1) Define a metric for GHG intensity and evaluate data submitted by cement manufacturing plants to establish a baseline with which to measure GHG intensity reductions. - 2) Assess the effectiveness of existing measures, identify modifications to those measures, and evaluate new measures to overcome market, statutory, and regulatory barriers inhibiting achievement of the objectives. - 3) Identify actions to reduce adverse air quality impacts and support economic and workforce development in cement neighboring communities. - 4) Include provisions to minimize and address potential leakage and account for embedded emissions of GHGs in imported cement similar to those for cement produced in-state, such as through a border carbon adjustment mechanism. - 5) Coordinate and consult with state agencies and other stakeholders (industrial facilities, utilities, manufacturers, communities located close to industrial facilities). - 6) Prioritize actions that leverage state and federal incentives to decrease costs of reducing GHG emissions of concrete. - 7) Evaluate measures to support market demand and incentives to encourage the production and use of low-GHG cement.

-Also, this bill requires CARB to establish interim targets for reductions in the GHG intensity of cement used within the state, with the .
-The goal of reducing to reduce the GHG intensity of cement used within the state to 40 percent below the 2019 average levels by December 31, 2035.
+Also, this bill requires CARB to establish interim targets for reductions in the GHG intensity of cement used within the state.
+The goal is to reduce the GHG intensity of cement used within the state to 40 percent below the 2019 average levels by December 31, 2035.

-Highlights from From the IEPR Industrial Decarbonization Workshop
+Highlights From the IEPR Industrial Decarbonization Workshop